Velocity made good: Confusion with VMC

-The term Velocity Made Good (VMG) is often confused with term Velocity Made good on Course (VMC), and often used interchangeably.
+Velocity made good is often confused with velocity made good on course (VMC), and often used interchangeably.
 VMC is the speed component in the direction of a mark.
 If the course deviation is $\theta$ and speed over ground $V_o$, the speed component toward a mark:

 If the course is directly towards a mark, VMC will be identical to speed over ground (SOG).

-An ordinary GPS unit will, if it indicates a VMG measurement, of necessity be Velocity Made good on Course.
+An ordinary GPS unit will, if it indicates a VMG measurement, of necessity be velocity made good on course.
 Measurement of wind speed and direction, in addition to boat speed and heading, is required to calculate a real VMG reading.

 If a mark is exactly currently in the direction of the wind, VMC will be the same as VMG.
 As the direction towards a mark deviates with the direction of the wind, VMC will deviate from true VMG, and will be less useful to use for the purpose of optimizing sailing performance.